 Have a General Idea of What Works

-Creatively our job is based on intuition as much as it is on information.
-But to implement something, you have to believe in it, follow a consistent strategy and find the data to back it up.
-Looking through the campaigns of competitors can be of real value to determine what’s well accepted by consumers and what’s not.
+In addition, looking through the campaigns of competitors can be of real value to determine what’s well accepted by consumers and what’s not.

-Setting Realistic Goals
+Set Realistic Goals

 It’s sometimes hard to determine whether a campaign has been successful or not based purely on the metrics you’ve selected.
 You might not know what the average results in the industry are, or what to look for to measure your success.
 Following competitors could help you quickly determine this.